santino/react-concurrent-router/README.md

 - `go`: navigates backward/forward by "n" entries in the stack, identified by relative position to the current page (always 0).
 The argument is a number, negative values will navigate backward, positive will navigate forward
 - `goBack`, move backward by one entry through the history stack.
 No arguments
 - `goForward`: move forward by one entry through the history stack.
 No arguments
-- `canGo`: only provided by Memory Router; check if can navigate to given "n" pointer in the history stack.
-The argument is the same as `go`

 ### useHistory
 ```js